COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Classification of galaxies with machine learning

-To evaluate the algorithms and configurations, we rely on the standard metric used to evaluate classification performance against the testing set: precision, recall, and F1-score.
+To evaluate the algorithms and configurations, we relied on the standard metric used to evaluate classification performance against the testing set: precision, recall, and F1 score.
 Precision ($P$) is the fraction of correctly identified objects among all objects assigned to a class, analogous to purity in astronomical samples.
 Recall ($R$) is the fraction of true objects correctly identified, analogous to completeness.
-The F1-score combines both precision and recall via their harmonic mean (i.e. $2PR/P+R$).
+The F1 score combines both precision and recall via their harmonic mean (i.e., $2PR/P+R$).
 These three quantities range between 0 and 1.

 The performances evaluated against the testing set are summarized in Table \ref{results_ml}, in terms of the metrics just introduced, both for the minority (quiescent galaxies, red) and for the majority class (star-forming galaxies, blue).
 The different methods yield comparable results for the classification of star-forming galaxies, whereas for the identification of quiescent galaxies, the \texttt{XGB} algorithm tends to perform better overall.
-Interestingly, applying \texttt{SMOTE} to help \texttt{LDA} with class unbalance increases recall for the minority class but significantly reduces precision.
-This may be due to an overlap between the two class distributions, which is expected to increase false positives when synthetic data are injected \citep[e.g.][]{chawla_smote_2011,lu_overlapping_2024}.
+Interestingly, applying \texttt{SMOTE} to help \texttt{LDA} with class imbalance increases recall for the minority class but significantly reduces precision.
+This may be due to an overlap between the two class distributions in the feature space, happening when classes share some similar properties and boundaries are not clearly separable, which is expected to cause overconfidence toward the minority class when synthetic data are injected \citep[e.g.,][]{chawla_smote_2011,lu_overlapping_2024}.